CloudCannon/documentation/_overview/tour.md

 ![File Browser with Add Files menu open](/img/overview/file-browser-add-menu.png){: .screenshot srcset="/img/overview/file-browser-add-menu.png 800w, /img/overview/file-browser-add-menu@2x.png 1600w"}

 Some browsers do not support folder upload.
-CloudCannon recommends syncing with a storage provider in this case.
+The best alternative in this case is syncing with a storage provider.
 {: .warning}

 Each file uploads individually to CloudCannon through your web browser.